Odden69/dixies_doggy_daycare/README.md

 The Tutors at Code Institue were there when I really got stuck and needed guidance.
 They supported me to find solutions for problems I had with the sticky footer and responsiveness on the About us page.
 A really big thank you to all my fellow slackers who are always there and ready to listen and give support, whether I am having a technical issue or just a need for moral support.
 I really don't want to mention any specific slacker, in case I miss someone, but I do have to mention ["Team Noiseland"](https://github.com/andrewdempsey2018/The-Never-Ending-Coding-Adventure-Codehog-Day), the amazing team I joined in the 2021 Retro Gaming Hackathon of Code Institute.
 The members have taken a lot of their time to review and comment on the project.

+## Conclusion
+Taking on a project like this for the very first time has been very fulfilling and extremely frustrating.
+Looking back I can see that I have learned so much.
+It has been a lot of trial and error and a lot of frustrating hours when nothing has gone my way.
+But then, all of a sudden, a webpage with the sollution pops up or a fellow slacker reaches out a hand, and everything just lights up.
+But what I really has realized is how much there is left to learn.
+I am really looking forward to this journey I just started.